 Sovaldi and Harvoni have been heralded as miracle drugs for their ability to cure a significant percentage of Hepatitis C cases.
 But they’re breathtakingly expensive.
 As a result, many state Medicaid programs – including Rhode Island’s – require patients to meet a pre-determined set of criteria before the Hep C drugs can be prescribed.
 There’s concern however, that states may be too restrictive in setting their requirements, and the benefits of paying for Hep C treatment sooner and for more patients may outweigh the additional cost of the medication.

-Anya Rader Wallack served as director of HealthSourceRI (the state’s ACA exchange) for most of 2015.
+Rader Wallack served as director of HealthSourceRI (the state’s ACA exchange) for most of 2015.
 But in October 2015, she was appointed to lead the state’s Medicaid program instead.
-Rader Wallack began her new role at Medicaid in November.
+Rader Wallack began her new role at Medicaid in November 2015.

 Eligibility determination system overhaul

-Medicaid eligibility in Rhode Island is determined by the Office of Health and Human Service’s 25-year-old InRhodes system.
-In addition to verifying eligibility for Medicaid, InRhodes also determines eligibility for premium subsidies through HealthSourceRI, along with other public assistance programs.
+Medicaid eligibility in Rhode Island has long been determined by the Office of Health and Human Service’s 25-year-old InRhodes system.
+In addition to verifying eligibility for Medicaid, InRhodes also determined eligibility for premium subsidies through HealthSourceRI, along with other public assistance programs.

-For the full upgrade, Rhode Island will spend a total of $80 million and the federal government will spend a total of about $300 million.
+The new system launched in September 2016, at healthyrhode.ro.gov.
+For the full upgrade, Rhode Island spent a total of $80 million and the federal government will spend a total of about $285 million.
 But state officials estimate that by 2018, the new computer system will have paid for itself via more efficient operations and effective ways to curb fraud and misuse.

 This has caused some budget woes in RI, as it has in many other states.
 The enrollment of a significant number of already-eligible residents is known as the “woodworker” effect (people coming out of the woodwork) and is driven by the publicity and outreach surrounding the ACA’s exchanges and open enrollment.